Online Safety Advice for Parents and Students

 The internet is an amazing resource if used properly.
 If not, it can be a minefield.
 As a parent, it is very difficult to stay on top of social media, apps, online gaming, Facebook, Instagram, WhatsApp, Snap Chat and the latest online crazes.
 More importantly, do you know what your child is doing on line?
 Do you know who they are talking to?
 Do you know what they are posting?
 Do you know how to take control and so ensure your child’s online safety?
 The following tips will help you to keep your child safe online.

-If you are concerned with your child’s online safety please contact the school’s Online Safety Co-ordinator, Mr É Casey, Assistant Headteacher/Designated Safeguarding Lead, or your child’s Year Leader for support.
+If you are concerned with your child’s online safety please contact Mr É Casey, Assistant Headteacher/Designated Safeguarding Lead, or your child’s Head of Year for support.

 Childnet’s mission is to work in partnership with others around the world to help make the internet a great and safe place for children.
 They work directly with children and young people from the ages of 3 to 18 on a weekly basis, as well as parents, carers, teachers and professionals, finding out about their real experiences online, and the positive things they are doing as well as sharing safety advice.